OlekZima/Spaced-Repetition-Leitner-Box/README.md

-# Spaced Repetition Leitner Box Obsidian Plugin
+# Spaced Repetition Leitner Box Plugin

 Plugin for Obsidian that implements a spaced repetition system based on the [Leitner method](https://ncase.me/remember/).
 It allows users to create flashcards and review them according to the Leitner box system.